-ETSU is offering on-ground and online learning opportunities.
-Each of the courses scheduled for the fall semester has been carefully reviewed in order evaluate the possibility of altering the format of course delivery, such as transitioning some on-ground courses to online, or providing remote options for select on-ground courses.
+ETSU is offering on-ground and remote learning opportunities.
+Each course has been carefully reviewed in order evaluate the possibility of altering the format of course delivery, such as transitioning some on-ground courses to online, or providing remote options for select on-ground courses.

 *Revised* Academic Calendar for Fall 2020

 As we prepare for Bucs to return to our campus for the fall 2020 semester, the COVID-19 pandemic will require adjustments to procedures and operations, such as the academic calendar.
 These changes are being made to safeguard the health of our students, faculty, staff, and campus.

 First day of classes

 ETSU will be open and classes will be held